JonathanGarson/economic-project-template/README.md

     │   ├── final          <- The final, canonical data sets for modeling.
     │   └── raw            <- The original, immutable data dump.
     │
+    ├── litterature        <- papers and manuals on the topics.
+    |
     ├── notebooks          <- Jupyter notebooks.
     │
     ├── references         <- Data dictionaries, manuals, and all other explanatory materials.